Do you or your partner snore, making it difficult for one or even both of you to sleep properly?

-However, on the downside some people complain that they can be uncomfortable to wear and/or result in soreness and stiffness if worn all night.
-In one small survey it was found that 30% of people stopped using them after a few tries.
+On the downside, some people complain that they can be uncomfortable to wear and/or result in soreness and stiffness if worn all night.
+In one small survey, it was found that 30% of people stopped using them after a few tries.
 But that still means 70% of users continued to use them.

 If these are of interest to you my advice would be: